eProsima/vulcanexus/docs/rst/tutorials/micro/build_system_components/build_system_components.rst

 Thanks to the huge amount of ready-to-use drivers, it will be easy to integrate connectivity solutions such as Bluetooth BLE, WiFi, USB or CAN.

 With the micro-ROS module for Zephyr RTOS, ROS 2 users will find easy to integrate an embedded micro-ROS application in the Zephyr ecosystem.
-This module support a considerable part of the huge amount of `supported boards by Zephyr <https://docs.zephyrproject.org/latest/boards/index.html>`_.
+This module support a considerable part of the list of `supported boards by Zephyr <https://docs.zephyrproject.org/latest/boards/index.html>`_.

 .. note::